Paracanonical base locus, Albanese morphism, and semi-orthogonal indecomposability of derived categories: Prerequisites

 This powerful result was proved by Chen-Jiang \cite{cj}, assuming $a$ generically finite, and soon after by Pareschi-Popa-Schnell \cite{paposc} in complete generality and even in the K\"ahler setting.
 More precisely, in \cite[Theorem A]{paposc}, the authors proved that the Chen-Jiang decomposition \eqref{cjdec} holds true for a holomorphic mapping $a \colon X \rightarrow T$ from a compact K\"ahler manifold $X$ to a compact complex torus $T$, and, moreover, the $M$-regular sheaves $\F_i$, that are defined on the corresponding compact complex tori $T_i$, have \emph{projective} support for all $i$.
 This allows to say that the $\F_i$'s are continuously globally generated (see \emph{op.cit.}, \S 20), that is precisely what we need here.
 Indeed, this fact -- along with the decomposition \eqref{cjdec} itself-- is more than sufficient to prove Theorem \ref{mainthm}.

 See also \cite{vi} for a simplified proof of Theorem \ref{cjthm} in the projective case, following the lines of \cite{cj}.
-The Chen-Jiang decomposition also holds true for the pushforwards of pluricanonical bundles $a_* \omega_X^{\otimes m}$, $m\geq 2$, of a smooth projective variety $X$ by Lombardi-Popa-Schnell \cite{loposc}.
+The Chen-Jiang decomposition also holds true for the pushforwards of pluricanonical bundles $a_* \omega_X^{\otimes m}$, $m\geq 2$, of a smooth projective variety $X$ by Lombardi-Popa-Schnell \cite{loposc}, and it was recently applied to the study of derived invariants in \cite{cp} and \cite{clp}.